nasim67reja/nodejs-intro-/Data-modelling-updated/README.md

 **note that we actually even don't need the Usermodel here for referencing**

-- in the next lecture we will get the user data by a process call **Ppulating**
+- in the next lecture we will get the user data by a process call **Populating**

 ## Populating Tour Guides